Easy Scotch eggs

 - piccalilli, to serve

-Bring a pan of salted water to a rapid boil, then lower 4 of the eggs into the pan and simmer for 7 mins 30 secs exactly.
+Bring a pan of salted water to a rapid boil, then lower four of the eggs into the pan and simmer for 7 mins 30 secs exactly.
 Scoop out and place in a bowl of iced water, cracking the shells a little (this makes them easier to peel later).
 Leave them to cool completely, then peel and set aside.
 Can be boiled the day before.

 Beat the remaining egg and put on a plate.
-Put the flour and breadcrumbs on 2 separate plates.
+Put the flour and breadcrumbs on two separate plates.
 Roll the encased eggs in the flour, then the beaten egg and finally the breadcrumbs.
 Can be prepared up to a day in advance.

 To cook the eggs, heat 5cm of the oil in a wide saucepan or wok until it reaches 160C on a cooking thermometer or until a few breadcrumbs turn golden after 10 secs in the oil.
 Depending on the size of your pan, lower as many eggs as you can into the oil, and cook for 8-10 mins until golden and crispy.
 Drain on kitchen paper, leave to cool a little, then serve halved with some piccalilli.